 The commencement of Year 10 has a certain air of familiarity and comfort for students.
-Students have formed strong bonds with their peers and teachers, especially tutor group teacher, with whom many have seen daily for years.
+Students have formed strong bonds with their peers and teachers, and there will be some familiar faces moving through from tutor group teachers last year to CARE group teachers this year.
 They are accustomed to the routines of daily school life, assessment tasks and general activities.
 Older students have commented that Year 10 was, for them, the best year, as they are no longer junior students, but also have just a bit less pressure than is felt in senior years.

 There is a strong academic focus in Year 10, with preparation and introduction to senior studies throughout the year, including information nights and senior subject selections.
 Students are also able to receive their RoSA (Record of School Achievement) at the completion of Year 10 or continuing onto senior studies to add to this accomplishment.

 There are also opportunities for leadership as Peer Support Leaders, helping Year 7 students transition into high school and adjust to their new surroundings.
-Year 10 students are also in charge of coordinating the sporting activities on St Paul’s Day at the end of Term 2, allowing further demonstration of teamwork and cooperation amongst students.
 Part of the well-being program at school also includes the annual Brainstorm Production in Term 3.

 In Year 10, students can also participate in some of the amazing extra-curricular activities available at St Paul’s Catholic College.
 These include the Duke of Edinburgh Award and the Vietnam Immersion (every two years).
 Further information on each of these opportunities is available on the College website and students are encouraged to consider undertaking one or more of these educational and rewarding experiences.